rdkcentral/ThunderNanoServices/BluetoothRemoteControl/doc/BluetoothRemoteControl.md

 <a name="property.address"></a>
 ## *address <sup>property</sup>*

-Provides access to the bluetooth address.
+Provides access to the bluetooth address of the unit.

 > This property is **read-only**.